crazyboycjr/apache-drill-tpch-experiments/README.md

 We can observe that the Apache Drill in distributed mode achieves a better performance on TPC-H dataset.
 However, I still wonder
-1. how is the scalibility of Apache Drill
+1. how is the scalability of Apache Drill
 2. where is the bottleneck of these benchmark results.

 Apache Drill and Hadoop HDFS are complex systems.
 I am not a developer, thus, I can only measure it as a black box.